| |

 What is the difference between ITSM and CMDB?

-ITSM software manages service delivery workflows — how incidents are logged, routed, escalated, and resolved.
-A CMDB stores the asset and configuration data those workflows rely on.
-ITSM and CMDB work together, but they are distinct systems.
+ITSM software manages service delivery workflows: how incidents are logged, routed, escalated, and resolved.
+A CMDB stores the asset and configuration data that those workflows rely on.
+The two work together, but they are distinct systems.
 Organizations with complex infrastructure typically add a dedicated discovery and CMDB solution to keep data accurate.
+(For the foundational read, see CMDB asset management vs ITAM.)

 How do you choose the right ITSM software for your organization?